cruxstack/terraform-aws-vpc-network/README.md

 In addition to the variables documented below, this module includes several other optional variables (e.g., `name`, `tags`, etc.) provided by the `cloudposse/label/null` module.
-Please refer to the [`cloudposse/label` documentation](https://registry.terraform.io/modules/cloudposse/label/null/latest) for more details on these variables.
+Please refer to its [documentation](https://registry.terraform.io/modules/cloudposse/label/null/latest) for more details on these variables.

 | Name                                | Description                                                                                                                      | Type         | Default   | Required |